 Can you identify any case in which the Response was determined non-compliant for reasons other than the non-payment of the fee?
 If any, what was the reason(s)?

 Do you believe the deadline for filing Responses is long enough?
 Please provide your rationale.
 If not, what time period would you support, keeping in mind that the URS is supposed to operate with rapidity?

+Comment from George Kirikos: This appears to be a question targeted to registrants (i.e. those making responses), not Providers (i.e. length of time to respond) Providers should be there to be neutrally implementing the policies adopted, rather than opening as to whether the deadline to respond is long enough.
+I notice there's no balancing question asking "Should there be a limitations period, after which no complaint can be filed?" (i.e. statute of limitations, laches, etc.) in the "The Complaint" section.
+Saying that one should be "keeping in mind that the URS is supposed to operate with rapidity" also would affect the answers, thus creating a bias in the expected answers.

 Have you received any late Responses?